kenjennings/Atari-Pet-Frogger/Frogger03/README_V03.md

 **Vertical Blank Interrupts**

+Most of everything that happens on screen is counted, timed, and set by the Vertical Blank interrupt.
 The Atari's indirection abilities allow several things to be managed in the game just by writing a couple bytes to hardware registers.
 This relieves the overhead for animating the display.
 It reduces overhead so much that the majority of the game and display updates are executed during the vertical blank.
+The mainline code determines what kind of Player-Frog changes should occur and the Vertical Blank does the work.

 The credits line is continuously fine-scrolled no matter what is happening on the rest of the screen.
-This ine done during the vertical blank.
 Looks most slick.
 Someone may mistake me for a professional.

+Boat scrolling and Player/Missile positioning/redraws occur during the vertical blank.

+The sound effects system is the lamest sequencer ever conceived also running during the Vertical Blank.

 **Other lame sound effects.**

-A few more things have audio effects attached to them.
-A puttering sound added to simulate boat motors.
+A few more things in V03 have audio effects attached to them.
+A puttering sound is added to simulate boat motors.

-Doubled the speed for Ode To Joy.
-It was taking too long to play at normal speed and starting to sound like a funeral dirge.
+The speed for Ode To Joy is doubled.
+It was taking too long to play at normal speed and starting to sound like the funeral dirge.

 The actual funeral dirge for the dead frog is abbreviated to relieve some tedium.
 Also, most people don't recognize the song's initial bars and found them odd sounding, so that was another reason I eliminated them.

 **Joystick control.**

-Joystick control is the same as V02, but the idiotic, repetitive, bit-bashing code to eliminate invalid input combinations has been replaced with a lookup table to convert raw joystick input into the cooked, final joystick input.
+Joystick control is the same as V02, but the idiotic, repetitive, bit-bashing code to eliminate invalid input combinations has been replaced with a lookup table to convert raw joystick input into the cooked, final joystick input in as few steps as possible.
 Derp.

 **To Be Continued...
 V04??**